since1968/stat-blocks/stiletto.markdown

 # Appendix

 ### Sources
+The Stiletto archetype was inspired by Guy Windsor's excellent course [The Medieval Dagger](http://swordschool.teachable.com/p/the-medieval-dagger).
+You can see him perform medieval dagger maneuvers at his [Sword School](https://www.youtube.com/user/swordschool).
+Any errors in abstracting medieval dagger fighting for D&D are mine, not his.

-The Stiletto archetype is a pastiche of martial strikers.
+The archetype is a pastiche of martial strikers.
 Most of the maneuvers are taken from earlier D&D editions and updated for 5e.
 Sources include:

 * Complete Warrior
 * Into the Unknown